 Task

-I was responsible for leading the design effort; from design program management to ideation to DFM with multiple suppliers to assure consistent execution for all product SKUs.
+I was responsible for leading the entire design effort; from design program management to ideation to DFM with multiple suppliers to assure consistent execution for all product SKUs.

 Action